 Future Study Area #1 is separated from the Foundry site by Terminal Avenue.
 Development of Future Study Area #1 will be constrained by the presence of two documented archaeological sites on the property.
-Any design study for Future

-Study Area #1 must first take into consideration the archaeological significance of the site and may require further in-depth archaeological investigation.
+Any design study for Future Study Area #1 must first take into consideration the archaeological significance of the site and may require further in-depth archaeological investigation.

-It is the opinion of staff that it is not feasible to complete a design study for Future Area #1 prior to the transfer of the Triarc site at the beginning of August 2005.
-It is also the opinion of City staff that the proposed form of development on the Triarc site of point towers maximizes the potential for inland sites to enjoy views out towards Newcastle Island and Protection Island.
+It was Staff's opinion that it is not feasible to complete a design study for Future Area #1 prior to the transfer of the Triarc site at the beginning of August 2005.
+Staff were of the opinion that that the proposed form of development on the Triarc site of point towers maximizes the potential for inland sites to enjoy views out towards Newcastle Island and Protection Island.

-In conclusion it is recommended that Future Study Area #1 is of a lower priority than expressed by the motions of the Downtown Nanaimo Partnership and that work on it should not proceed at this time.
+In conclusion, it was recommended that Future Study Area #1 is of a lower priority than expressed by the motions of the Downtown Nanaimo Partnership and that work on it should not proceed at this time.